loftusa/onramp/Accessing-Clusters.md

 Now you should be able to `ssh uno` without entering your password.

-The machines on `thevisible.net` are shared multiuser resources, which means that you can ssh to any machine you like, even if somebody else is already using it.
-You can use `nvidia-smi` and `htop` and `who` to see who else may be using the machine, and pick a machine that is unused.
+The machines on `thevisible.net` are ordinary Linux multiuser servers, which means that you can ssh to any machine you like, even if somebody else is already using it.  `who` will tell you who else is logged into a machine, and you should use `nvidia-smi` and `htop` to see which GPU and CPU resources are being used.
+Pick a machine that is unused.

 If you need some library on the machine, ask David to install it or ask for `sudo` membership.

 ## Discovery HPC cluster